webdsl/webdsl/utils/benchmark/readme.txt

 * jmap (Memory Map, included with the JDK)
 * Apache Tomcat

+MAC OS X extra installation:
+* gdate (GNU date, install with Homebrew 'brew install coreutils')
+* gsed  (GNU sed,  install with Homebrew 'brew install gnu-sed')

 The script has been tested with Oracle JDK 7 using the parallel garbage collector (-XX:+UseParallelGC).
 With other versions of the JDK or with other garbage collectors the garbage collection log may look different and the regular expressions inside this script may need to be changed.

 The script can be terminated and continued later, by executing it again using the same configuration file.